-In this post we will discuss how an input AC source could be increased to any desired levels using simple voltage multiplier circuits, built with capacitors and diodes.
+In this article I have explained how an input AC source could be increased to any desired levels using simple voltage multiplier circuits, built with capacitors and diodes.

 Thus the basic function of a voltage multiplier circuit is to multiply a given AC voltage source to any higher desired level, simply by adding the relevant number of diode/capacitor stages.